grittins/Pewlett-Hackard-Analysis/README.md

 ![EmployeeDB](https://user-images.githubusercontent.com/104872971/191904740-b7d52414-3802-4867-abef-5f57adee105d.png)

 ## Results:
-PostgreSQL used to create schema for 6 tables and queries are called to get the required data <br>
+PostgreSQL used to create schema for 6 tables and queries are called to get some of the following tables <br>
 Here's the number of retiring employees per title:<br>

 <img width="249" alt="Screen Shot 2022-09-23 at 2 47 54 AM" src="https://user-images.githubusercontent.com/104872971/191905889-1248d739-bb29-47ca-b5cb-338373cfe9a3.png">